This easy and delicious Greek yogurt and peanut butter bowl with whey protein is an amazing keto breakfast or snack idea.

 So, in order of keto friendliness: Skyr > Greek yogurt > natural yogurt

 In a similar way, these two types of whey protein have slight variation on the amount of carbs, which makes one of them more keto friendly than the other.
 But the difference is not as significant than that in yogurt.

 For the least possible amount of carbs, use whey protein isolate.
 It’s further processed than concentrate, which filters out more of the carbs and fat and increases the proportion of protein.
 But it’s also costlier, and the difference in carb content might not justify the price.

-Here’s a comparison of the average nutritional content of unflavored whey concentrate vs whey isolate – mind you, it varies a little by brand:
+As a quick example, here’s a comparison of the average nutritional content of unflavored whey concentrate vs whey isolate, which I copied from the labels of the protein powders I have in my kitchen right now – mind you, it varies a little by brand: